amitcs003/Project4_Banker_Roulette/README.md

 # Project4_Banker_Roulette

-write a program that will select a random name from a list of names.
-The person selected will have to pay for everybody's food bill.
+The code asks about a list of names.
+The program that will select a random name from the list and the person selected will have to pay for everybody's food bill.